nathonius/cryptomancer-fvtt/CONTRIBUTING.md

 `npm run watch`

 On file changes, will execute a build, then serve the new files to the folder configured in `.env`.
-To see updates in foundry, return to setup and restart the game world.
+To see updates in Foundry, refresh the window (requires devtools to be open if using the electron client) or return to setup and restart the game world.